At Home with Mariah Nielson At Home with Mariah Nielson

 Familiar, nurturing, humble, layered

 For me, the home will always be familiar and nurturing, not just because I was born and raised there but because each part of the home was thoughtfully handmade and assembled.
-There's humility, too, because of the small scale and because almost all the materials were salvaged.
+There’s a humility, too, because of the small scale and because almost all the materials were salvaged.
 In every space I see layers of my father, his first wife Nancy (whom he built the house with), my mother, brothers, myself, and all the artists who have spent time and lived in the home.